qhtjrmin/GPrimer/README.md

 ```
 The source codes are in "src" folder.

+## Environment
+GPrimer needs the following softwares to be installed in the system:

+- CUDA toolkit version 8 or higher.
+- Nvidia driver (v384 or higher)

 # 2. Running
 ## 2.1.
 Prepare input sequence data
  The input DBs that can be used are in “input_sequence” folder.
 If you want to take your own sequence as the input, then use it.
 The format of input should be ‘sid(\t)sequence’.